tmtsoftware/icd/README.md

 Build and Install
 -----------------
+*Note that this project currently require java-11 (not 17), due to the dependency on the Play Framework.*

 Note: The build requires that [node.js](https://nodejs.org/en/) be installed on the system.
 This is checked in the install.sh script, which automatically sets the SBT_OPTS environment variable if node.js is found